What is agammaglobulinemia in dogs?

 Genetic basis of agammaglobulinemia in dogs

-Agammaglobulinemia is usually inherited genetically .
-Certain breeds are particularly at risk of developing this condition.
-Researchers believe that a genetic mutation in the X chromosome causes the disease, meaning that predominantly male dogs are affected.
-Female dogs can be carriers of the mutation without showing any symptoms themselves.
+Agammaglobulinemia is usually genetically inherited.
+Certain breeds are particularly prone to developing this disease.
+Researchers believe that a genetic mutation on the X chromosome causes the condition, meaning that predominantly male dogs are affected.
+Female dogs can carry the mutation without showing symptoms themselves.

 Breeds that are particularly affected

-Breeds more commonly affected by agammaglobulinemia include Beagles, German Shepherds and Boxers.
-However, the disease can theoretically occur in any breed of dog, especially if there is a genetic predisposition.
+Breeds more commonly affected by agammaglobulinemia include Beagles, German Shepherds, and Boxers.
+However, the disease can theoretically occur in any dog breed, especially if there is a genetic predisposition.

 Pathophysiology of agammaglobulinemia